adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 Assignment due      % of final grade
 -----------------   ----------------
+participation           10%
 briefings               10%
+workshop                10%
-book talk               10%
+session leader          10%
 pitch                   10%
 mid-term critique       20%
-final project           50%
+final project           30%

 ### Briefings
-The two "briefing" sessions will help us develop our domain knowledge of cyber security.
-You will choose a specific topic of your choice related to information security and then write a short (300 word) report and create a bibliography of sources on the topic.
+The two "briefing" sessions will help us develop our domain knowledge of smart cities.
+You will choose a specific topic of your choice related to smart cities and then create a 3-minute briefing report -- a narrated slide show on your topic.
+Your report should represent your best understanding of multimedia learning.
+The last slide should be the bibliography used to create your briefing.
+You should have at least 3 sources, one of them being an academic source.
+ () and then write a short (300 word) report and create a bibliography of sources on the topic.
 We will discuss reports in class, but no formal presentation is required.
 Post your report to Slack before the class session when it's due.

-### Book talk
+### Workshops
 Choose one of the books from the recommended books list (above).
 Read the book and prepare an 8 minute (exactly) presentation on the book.
 Make your presentation _targeted_ and _interesting_.
 Unlike the briefings, for this assignment you _must_ have a multimedia presentation to go along with your talk.
 Some tips for giving a great presentation:

 1. Write out your talk and practice it.